The case of diabetes

 - LDL cholesterol level below 100 (LDL is one type of cholesterol, often called the “bad cholesterol” or “lousy cholesterol”)

-How can I control my ABCs?
+How can I manage my Diabetes ABCs?

 You and your doctor will work together on a plan to keep your ABCs under control.
 Your plan might include:

 - Medicines – Most people with diabetes take medicine every day to control their blood sugar.
 Apart from having to check blood sugar levels every day, people with diabetes also need medicine every day to treat high blood pressure or high cholesterol, or to prevent future health problems.

 - Lifestyle changes – “A person starts to live when he can live outside himself.” – Albert Einstein.
 Choices you make every day about the food you eat and the way you live can have a big impact on your ABCs and your general health.
 Here are some things you can do to help keep your ABCs under control and reduce your health risks:

 - Make healthy food choices – Eat lots of fruits, vegetables, whole grains, and low-fat dairy products.
 Limit the amount of meat and fried or fatty food.
 The Mediterranean cuisine is the number one choice for a person with diabetes.
 The main element in this cuisine is olive oil which is rich in monounsaturaed fats that are anti-inflammatory and reduce risks of heart diseases and strokes.